 The secure CJSM email is:

-Prior to coming to Chambers, Parveen worked in the Office of the State Public Defender Office in California, working on appeals for those on death row.
-In England, she represented many clients as part of her work for the Free Representation Unit.
+Prior to joining Chambers, she completed an internship at the Office of the State Public Defender in California, working on appeals for those on death row.
+In England, she represented many clients through the Free Representation Unit.

-- R v MT and Ors (2013, Norwich Crown Court): Parveen represented one of seven defendants in a lengthy trial arising out of Operation Leap.
-Her client was acquitted of conspiracy to supply drugs;
+- R v MT and Ors: Parveen represented one of seven defendants in a lengthy trial arising out of Operation Leap.
+Her client was acquitted of conspiracy to supply drugs.

-- R v TH and Ors (2012, Isleworth Crown Court): Parveen acted as junior counsel for one of seven defendants accused of involvement in a conspiracy to traffic women for sexual exploitation.
-Her client was found not guilty of that allegation on the judge’s direction following a submission of ‘no case to answer’;
+- R v TH and Ors: Parveen acted as junior counsel for one of seven defendants accused of involvement in a conspiracy to traffick women for sexual exploitation.
+Her client was found not guilty of that allegation on the judge’s direction following a submission of ‘no case to answer’.

-- R v S (2011, Central Criminal Court): This case involved banking fraud worth approximately a million pounds;
+- R v S: This case involved banking fraud worth approximately a £1m.

-- R v RG (2011, Reading Crown Court): Parveen acted for one of two defendants who was a young soldier accused of numerous counts of rape.
-Her client was acquitted;
+- R v RG: Parveen acted for one of two defendants who was a young soldier accused of numerous counts of rape.
+Her client was acquitted.

-- R v J (2011, Snaresbrook Crown Court): Parveen represented one of ten defendants accused of conspiring to defraud insurance companies through ‘cash for crash’;
+- R v J: Parveen represented one of ten defendants accused of conspiring to defraud insurance companies through ‘cash for crash’.

-- R v S (2008, Croydon Crown Court): Parveen acted for one of the 22 defendants who were accused of being involved in a ‘cash for crash’ insurance fraud.
-After two months at trial, Parveen’s client was the only defendant who was not convicted;
+- R v S: Parveen acted for one of 22 defendants who were accused of being involved in a ‘cash for crash’ insurance fraud.
+After two months at trial, Parveen’s client was the only defendant not convicted.

-- R v H (2006, Canterbury Crown Court): Parveen acted as a junior to Lord Gifford QC, representing a defendant who was accused of a multiple allegations of rape and sexual assault.
+- R v H: Parveen acted as a junior to Lord Gifford KC, representing a defendant who was accused of a multiple allegations of rape and sexual assault.

 - LLB, Brunel University